Skip to main content

 Necessary:

-Before applying ten20 paste on subjects with long hair, refer to this guide on parting the hair for 10-20 international standard electrode positions.
+Before applying ten20 paste on subjects with long hair, part the hair at 10-20 international standard electrode positions.

 If you are using an OpenBCI electrode starter kit, use the following electrodes so as to be consistent with the GUI's color-coding protocol: